-Fund managers in the sustainable, ethical and socially responsible investing (SRI) space put these concerns at the heart of their investment processes looking to generate financial returns and benefit society at the same time.
+Fund managers in the sustainable, ethical and socially responsible investing (SRI) space put these concerns at the heart of their investment processes to generate financial returns and benefit society simultaneously.

-Looking closely at Alok Sharma’s speech he went on to say:
+Looking closely at Alok Sharma’s 2020 speech, he went on to say:

 ” To make the global green energy transition a reality.
 We need investors to keep seizing the opportunities presented by the renewables revolution.
 In India and of course around the world.

 A study by Imperial College London and the International Energy Agency found that investments in renewables have repeatedly outperformed those in fossil fuels:

 Over the past ten years, the past five years, and 2020.